ARMmbed/mbed-os-tools/docs/CONTRIBUTING.md

 * General feedback: Give your feedback by posting your comments on existing pull requests and issues.

 ## Coding style and coding rules
+This chapter attempts to explain the basic styles and patterns that are used in mbed test tools projects. he following norms should be followed for new code, and for code that needs clean-up.

-# Code Like a Pythonista: Idiomatic Python
+### Code Like a Pythonista: Idiomatic Python
 Please do your best to follow [Idiomatic Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html) interactive tutorial.

 ### Coding Style: Readability Counts